HenrikBechmann/react-infinite-grid-scroller/README.md

-   EOL, // true or false, at end of virtual list in the cradle lowindex, // of cells in the cradle highindex, // of cells in the cradle size, // count of cells in the cradle
+   EOL, // true or false, at end of virtual list in the cradle lowindex, // of cells in the cradle highindex, // of cells in the cradle axisReferenceIndex, // the first index of the tail grid size, // count of cells in the cradle
 }
 ```